 ✨Simple.
 Homemade.
 Family Approved✨

-This easy slow cooker apple crisp recipe uses simple ingredients and cooks gently in the crockpot, creating soft apples with a buttery oat topping.
-It’s the perfect cozy dessert for family dinners, holidays, or chilly fall nights.
+This slow cooker apple crisp uses simple ingredients and cooks gently in the crockpot, creating soft apples with a buttery oat topping.
+It’s a perfect cozy dessert for family dinners, holidays, or chilly fall nights.

 WHAT IS APPLE CRISP?